Misterblue/misterblue.github.io/programming/notes/Javascript-and-Flatbuffers.md

 # Lessons Learned Coding Flatbuffers in Javascript

 This page is the output of wrestling with [Flatbuffers] in Javascript.
+Long winded but an attempt to describe how [Flatbuffers] need to be used with Javascript.
 The information was correct when written (April 2017).

 ## TL;DR